syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 {% endhighlight %}

-{% endtabs %}
+{% endtabs %}`

-Step 3: Set the .NET MAUI Busy Indicator control as the content in the `ContentPage.`

 {% tabs %}

+Open the `MainPage.xaml` file, and define the `SfBusyIndicator` control with a standardized instance name as follows:

 {% highlight xaml %}

 <ContentPage.Content>
     <core:SfBusyIndicator x:Name="busyIndicator"